TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 27/Matthew 27.56.md

 ---

-among whom was Mary Magdalene, and Mary the mother of James and Joses, and the mother of the sons of Zebedee.
+Among them were Mary Magdalene, Mary the mother of James and Joses, and the mother of the sons of Zebedee.